toch/intercom-export/README.md

 ## Usage

-For now, you can only request the list of conversations and it prints it as a raw JSON on stdout
+For now, you can only export all the conversations and prints them on stdout

 ```
 ./mruby/build/host/bin/intercom-export -t <API KEY>:<API SECRET> -r conversations